 In 2014, he was elected to the U.S. Senate.
-He serves on the Health, Education, Labor & Pensions (HELP), Energy and Natural Resources, Finance, Veterans Affairs and Joint Economic Committees.
+He serves on the Finance Committee, the Health, Education, Labor, & Pensions Committee, the Energy and Natural Resources Committee, and the Veterans Affairs committees.

 Bill is married to Dr. Laura Cassidy and they have three children.
 Laura is a retired general surgeon specializing in breast cancer.
 She helped found a public charter school to teach children with dyslexia.
 Bill, Laura and their family attend church at the Chapel on the Campus.